nuruddinemon/Kanban-Todo-List/README.md

 ## 👨‍💻 Installation

-To install and run the project locally, follow these steps:

-- Clone the repository: `git clone https://github.com/nuruddinemon/Kanban-Todo-List`
+1. Clone the repository: `git clone  https://github.com/nuruddinemon/Kanban-Todo-List
-- Navigate to the project directory: `cd your project file`
+2. Navigate to the project directory:  `cd your project file`
-- Install the dependencies: `npm install`
+3. Install the dependencies:  `npm install`
-- Add Vite.Config.js : `server: {
-  port: 3000,
-}`
-- Start the development server: `npm run dev`
+4. Start the development server:  `npm run dev `

-The app will now be running at `http://localhost:3000/`.
+5. Open your web browser and navigate to: `http://localhost:3000  `